 C.2.
 Market risk

-Market risk is the threat of unfavourable or unexpected movements in the value of HSA's assets and/or the income expected from them.
+Market risk is the threat of unfavourable or unexpected movements in the value of HSA's assets and/or the income expected from them owing to movements in market prices (e.g. generating negative investment returns).